Visa: Working Holiday Visa

 - Applicants will not be able to engage themselves in activities which are considered to go against the policies of the Working Holiday Scheme such as working at businesses which may affect public morals.

-- The Job Center (Hello Work) and the Employment Service Center for Foreigners in Tokyo, Osaka and Nagoya provide assistance to job-seekers in Japan.
+- Job Centers (Hello Work), and the Employment Service Centers for Foreigners in Tokyo, Osaka and Nagoya provide assistance to job-seekers in Japan.
 The above Employment Service Centers for Foreigners and some Job Centers are able to provide assistance in English.
-For further information, please follow the links below:
+For further information, please follow the link below:

 - Working Holiday Visas are for single entry.
-Therefore, if the Working Holiday participant has to leave Japan for any reason and wishes to return to Japan, they must obtain a Special Re-entry Permit (further details).
+However, if the Working Holiday participant has to leave Japan for any reason and wishes to return to Japan within their original one-year period of stay, they can depart from Japan with a Special Re-entry Permit (further details).